-The constraint here is that when something takes a lot of effort but has little impact, it’s not being done.
+The constraint here is that it's not being done when something takes a lot of effort but has little impact.
 Be careful how “impact” is defined because the outcome changes with the metric you look at.

 The constraint is that some things can only be done when others are in place.

-We usually plan SEO roadmaps over a year and segment it into quarters because that’s how many (public) companies operate.
+We usually plan SEO roadmaps over a year and segment them into quarters because that’s how many (public) companies operate.

 The constraint is that some recommendations might take a lot of time, sometimes too much.
-That becomes a big problem when your business has limited funds before it goes out of business, such as startups.
+That becomes a big problem when your business has limited funds, such as startups, before it goes out of business.